fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Unfortunately, this is not possible for snoozed messages folder.

-You can use *Force sync* in the three-dots menu of the unified inbox to let FairEmail synchronize the folder list again and you can long press the folders to enable synchronization.
+You can use *Force sync* in the three-dots menu of the unified inbox to let FullEmail synchronize the folder list again and you can long press the folders to enable synchronization.

 <br />